nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-08-28-tfs-integration-tools-issue-unable-to-resolve-conflict-as-access-to-the-path-is-denied/index.md

 ---
 title: "TFS Integration Tools - Issue: Unable to resolve conflict as Access to the path is denied"
+description: "Resolve TFS Integration Tools conflicts effortlessly!
+Learn how to fix 'Access to the path is denied' errors by adjusting permissions in your configuration."
 date: 2012-08-28
 creator: Martin Hinshelwood
 id: "7744"